UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 lang_messy_longer
 ```

-Next we'll use `.str.split` to split the `value` column into two columns.
+Next we'll split the `value` column into two columns.
-For example if we want to split the string `"50/0"` into two numbers `["50", "0"]`
+In basic Python, if we wanted to split the string `"50/0"` into two numbers `["50", "0"]`
-we tell `.str.split` to split our string on the slash character `"/"` as follows
+we would use the  `split` method on the string to split our string on the
+slash character `"/"`.
 ```{code-cell} ipython3
 "50/0".split("/")
 ```

-We can use this operation on the columns of our data frame so that
+The `pandas` package provides similar functions that we can access
+by using the `str` method.
+So, to split all of the entries for an entire
+column in a data frame, we would use the `str.split` method.
+Once we use this method,
 one column will contain only the counts of Canadians
 that speak each language most at home,
 and the other will contain the counts of Canadians
 that speak each language most at work for each region.
 {numref}`fig:img-separate`
-outlines what we need to specify to use `.str.split`.
+outlines what we need to specify to use `str.split`.

 +++ {"tags": []}